Pula

 • Visit Kamenjak Nature Park on the Premantura peninsula, south of Pula city center.
 Here you can try windsurfing with Windsurf Station.

 • Dine on Istrian seafood specialties.
-Konoba Batelina in the waterside suburb of Banjole is a sound choice.
+Konoba Batelina in the waterside suburb of Banjole is a good choice.
+Batela’s tavern is all about basic, simple, and traditional food without the frills of fancy culinary techniques.

 Marinas and Anchorages

-• ACI Marina Pula is located in the heart of the historic harbor, within a short distance from the Arena.
-The marina has 194 berths, a restaurant, and a customs office.
+• ACI Marina Pula is in the heart of the historic harbor, within a short distance from the Arena.
+The marina has 194 berths, a restaurant, a customs office, free Wi-Fi, and an ATM.